julia-m-stephenson/Modela_MDX_Controller/README.md

 Press Z to set Z0<br>
 Use number or arrow keys to move X,Y position of workpiece.
 Press X to set x,y offsets
+Press B to set filename and move tool around the X,Y min max points.
 Press S to Send file e.g. Filename: ..\test\B_Neale_51x16.prn<br>
 Wait while engraving occurs (60 seconds) should see Zz when MDX buffer is full.<br>
 E to exit<br>